Autoimmune Diseases (Part 1) - Symptoms and Risk Factors

 • Genetics: Some diseases such as lupus and multiple sclerosis tend to run in families where there is a relative with an autoimmune disease.

 • Weight: Being overweight or obese increases the risk of developing rheumatoid arthritis or psoriatic arthritis.
-This may be because higher weight puts more strain on the joints or because fat tissue has substances that trigger inflammation.
+This may be because a higher weight puts more stress on the joints, or because fat tissue contains substances that trigger inflammation.

 • Smoking: Research has linked smoking to a number of autoimmune diseases, rheumatoid arthritis, hyperthyroidism and MS.